Add and manage TLS/SSL certificates in Azure App Service

 Before a certificate expires, make sure to add the renewed certificate to App Service, and update any certificate bindings where the process depends on the certificate type.
 For example, a certificate imported from Key Vault, including an App Service certificate, automatically syncs to App Service every 24 hours and updates the TLS/SSL binding when you renew the certificate.
 For an uploaded certificate, there's no automatic binding update.
 Based on your scenario, review the corresponding section:

-Go to the Custom domains page for your app, select the ... actions button, and select Update binding.
+Go to the Custom domains page for your app, select the ... button, and then select Update binding.

 Delete the existing certificate.